saharazimi619/computer_vision/README.md

-# test_repo
+# object_detection_repo
 Hello
-this is a test repository
+this is my first repository for object detection project